-17. UNISTATS - assessment

-nt types:

-COURSEWORK %

-EXAM 100%

-PRACTICAL %

-18. UNISTATS - learning and teaching Please indicated the following proportion of learning and teaching activity (in hours, it should add up to the total credit hours i.e., 30 credits are 300 hours).

-Scheduled Teaching (e.g., Lecture, Tutorial, Semina r, Practical class, Workshop etc).
-Onsite:

-The proposed number of scheduled teaching hours:
+17. UNISTATS - assessment Please indicate summary of the following assessment types: COURSEWORK % EXAM 100% PRACTICAL % 18.
+UNISTATS - learning and teaching JNISTATS - learning and teaching Please indicated the following proportion of learning and teaching activity (in hours, it should add up to the total credit hours i.e., 30 credits are 300 hours).
+Scheduled Teaching (e.g., Lecture, Tutorial, Seminar, Practical class, Workshop etc).
+Onsite: The proposed number of scheduled teaching hours: · · Assessment ssessment 20 Proposed number of hours for the assessments.

-N/A

-Assessment Onsite:

-20

-Proposed number of hours for the assessments.

-20

 Placement Activity (e.g., placement, work-based learning or year abroad).
 Proposed time on placement.
-(This can cause the hours to go over the credit hours, but this is ok in this instance):

-Independent Study (Time students will be required to complete independent study).
-The proposed number of hours a student should complete independent study:
+(This can cause the hours to go over the credit hours, but this is ok in this instance): Independent Study (Time students will be required to complete independent study).
+The proposed number of hours a student should co 50 Distance: 80